 Ann Siang Hill is located in the Chinatown district.
 There are lots of conserved shophouses in this stretch but along with the adjacent Club Street, it is a nightlife spot popular with the working crowd.
 On Friday and Saturday nights, the roads are blocked off to traffic and crowds from the little bars and restaurants spill out onto the streets giving the area a lively vibe.

-Rachel meets Nick for the first time after they break up and he proposes to her right on the waterfront of Esplanade Park, specifically Queen Elizabeth Walk near the Lim Bo Seng memorial.
+Rachel meets Nick for the first time after they break up and he proposes to her right on the waterfront of Esplanade Park, specifically Queen Elizabeth Walk near the Lim Bo Seng Memorial [see that scene here]

 Esplanade Park is quite lovely and underrated.
 Built in 1943, it is one of the oldest parks in Singapore and contains monuments dedicated to war hero Lim Bo Seng, the Cenotaph and a lovely fountain that dates back to 1882.
 The park mostly sees a lot of joggers exercising in the evenings and some picnickers on weekends, but it’s right in the centre of the Civic district with lots of must-see or historical sights around it, like Victoria Theatre and Concert Hall, the National Gallery, Asian Civilisations Museum and the Esplanade.

 I hardly saw this scene being shot because I was stationed up on Anderson Bridge, the lovely white bridge you see in the backdrop of the shot.
 Those tiny people walking across the bridge?
 One of them COULD be me, can’t say for sure until I zoom right in.